 De-Registration & Liquidations

-When a company needs to be liquidated and de-registered for whatever reason, Afreno can help with the entire process for all of the companies registered in the Ministry of Economy & Commerce.
+When a company needs to be liquidated and de-registered for whatever reason, Afreno offers liquidation service that can help with the entire process for all of the companies registered in the Ministry of Economy & Commerce.
 The same is true for the companies listed with the Qatar Financial Centre.
 We can help make sure that the company is properly liquidated and dissolved in accordance with the requirements of the licensing jurisdiction.

 All of the necessary procedures must be conducted in a formal manner, and must completely adhere to the strict rules wherever the jurisdiction is.
 For dissolving a company, we can help appoint a liquidator and assist you with filing paperwork with the necessary licensing authorities and bodies of government, in order to satisfy the requirements as mandated by the law.
 Whether you need assistance with outstanding creditors or informing the public about the dissolution, we can provide our expert assistance every step of the way.

 Voluntary liquidation means the shareholders make the decision to cease operations, while compulsory liquidation means that the court makes the decision to have the company dissolved.

 The company may no longer be able to make a profitable business, or it may have already achieved the goal for which it was created.

 What are the reasons for compulsory liquidation?

 The company may have neglected to fulfil obligations, or it may be due to non-compliance of certain laws.